-- key background information on the organisation; - a copy of your most recent self-assessment report and improvement plan; - the latest unverified attainment data; and - a full plan of all of your staffs' intended activities during the inspection week.
+- key background information on the organisation - a copy of your most recent self-assessment report and improvement plan - the latest unverified data - a full plan of all of your staffs' intended activities during the inspection week

-If the inspection is to take place early in the contract year, you will be reminded that samples of learners' work from the previous year may be needed during the inspection.
-You should make these samples available to inspectors during the on-site part of the inspection at their request.
+If the inspection is to take place early in the academic year, you will be reminded that samples of learners' work from the previous year may be needed during the inspection.
+You should make these samples available to inspectors during the onsite part of the inspection at their request.

-The inspectorate will ask you to inform other consortium members, sub-contractors, partners and stakeholders about the inspection so that inspectors may gain their views.
+The inspectorate will ask you to inform other stakeholders about the inspection so that inspectors may gain their views.

 In this section, you read about how inspectors judge skills, the sources of evidence they will use to make their judgements and how they will report on skills.
-You also read about how inspectors may identify a line of enquiry and the documentation that inspectors will request before the inspection.
+You also read about how inspectors may identify a line of inquiry and the documentation that inspectors will request before the inspection.
 You may wish to consider how this information can be shared with managers and staff so that they gain an understanding of the inspection process.